Frequently Asked Questions

 Where can I find tuition information?

 Our tuition pricing is found on the homepage under the Admissions tab.
 There is financial aid available through the BLOCS program, please feel free to contact the principal to discuss your needs.
-Tuition is handled throught the online FACTS tuition management system and is billed in the summer.
-Tuition can be paid in full in August or paid in installments.
+Tuition is handled through the online FACTS tuition management system and is billed in the summer.
+Tuition can be paid in full in July or paid in installments.
 Arrangements to pay tuition can be made through your FACTS account, if you have any questions please contact the business office at 610-688-4584.
 Please discuss these with our business manager ahead of time.
 We will be more than willing to work with families in this regard.

 How do the children usually get to and from school?